-This management's discussion and analysis of the financial condition and results of operations ("MD&A") of Vibe Growth Corporation (formerly Vibe Bioscience Ltd.) ("Vibe" or the "Company") is dated April 19, 2021 and should be read in conjunction with the audited consolidated financial statements of the Company for the year ended December 31, 2020.
+This management's discussion and analysis of the financial condition and results of operations ("MD&A") of Vibe Growth Corporation ("Vibe" or the "Company") is dated May 26, 2021 and should be read in conjunction with the audited consolidated financial statements of the Company for the year ended December 31, 2020, the MD&A for the year ended December 31, 2020 and the unaudited condensed consolidated financial statements of the Company for the three months ended March 31, 2021.
 These consolidated financial statements, including the comparative figures, were prepared in accordance with International Financial Reporting Standards ("IFRS").
 Unless otherwise noted, all financial measures are expressed in U.S. dollars.
 This MD&A contains forward looking information based on the Company's current expectations and projections.